herv/lildebi/README.md

 On Mac OS X, you will need Fink, MacPorts, or Brew to install some of these dependencies.
 For example, GNU tar is required, OS X's tar will not work.
-Also, faketime is needed to make repeatable builds of busybox.

 Both the Android SDK and the Android NDK are needed: